Research

 Research Interests

-Neurovirology, genomics of pathogen variation, neuron-virus relationships
+Comparative genomics of herpesviruses, neurovirology, pathogen genetic & phenotypic diversity, neuron-virus relationships

 Research Summary